gendelo3/TheOtherRoles/README.md

 - Fixed a bug where the first kill shield was given to the wrong lover
 - Fixed a bug where Pursuer appeared in the GuesserUI even when Lawyer was disabled
 - Fixed a bug where a guessed Guesser could still guess if they had the guesser ui open

-\* After Death Modifiers: Modifiers which will have an effect after your death **and** could reveal the killer as a bad guy automatically (Bait & VIP)

 **Version 4.1.5**
 - Updated to Among Us version 2022.6.21